Jack Russell (musician)

-Jack Russell (born December 5, 1960) is an American rock vocalist.
-He is a founding member of the American hard rock band Great White.
+Jack Patrick Russell (December 5, 1960 – August 7, 2024) was an American rock vocalist.
+He was a founding member of the hard rock band Great White.

 Biography

-Early days
+Early life

-Russell was born in Montebello, California on 5 December 1960.
+Russell was born in Montebello, California, on December 5, 1960.
 He grew up with influences such as Robert Plant and Steven Tyler, and became a vocalist for many bands in high school and later on.
-He met Mark Kendall in a concert and began plans to form a band called Dante Fox.
+He met Mark Kendall at a concert and began plans to form a band called Dante Fox.
 Band manager Alan Niven and Kendall decided to change the name of the band to Great White because "that was Mark Kendall's nickname.
 He had very white hair and very light complexion.
 They called him the Great White".

-Great White, solo album & Jack Russell's Great White
+Great White, solo albums, and Jack Russell's Great White

-Russell was with Great White from 1981 until 1996, then took three years off to record and release his first solo album, entitled Shelter Me, but rejoined in 1999 until the band broke up in 2001.
+Russell was with Great White from 1981 until 1996, then took some time off to record and release his first solo album, entitled Shelter Me, having rejoined shortly after its release until the band broke up in 2001.
 He then tried touring solo under his own name briefly, then changed the band name to "Jack Russell's Great White" and toured from 2002 to 2005, while also releasing his second solo album For You in 2002.

-Jack Russell's Great White was the official name of the band that performed at The Station nightclub fire in 2003.
+On February 20, 2003, while touring as "Jack Russell's Great White", they played a club gig at The Station in West Warwick, Rhode Island, where a deadly fire caused by pyrotechnics occurred, leading to the deaths of 100 people including band member Ty Longley.

 In 2006, he began touring with the official Great White band when they reformed with their classic lineup, but left the band in 2009 due to a fall in his bathroom where he cracked two vertebrae and herniated a disc.
 He had multiple back surgeries and was using a plethora of pain medication.
-Having fallen into alcoholism, the sudden death of his good friend Jani Lane of Warrant, propelled him to get help and become sober.
+Having fallen into alcoholism, the sudden death of his good friend Jani Lane of Warrant propelled him to get help and become sober.

 Fully recovered, he started touring again as Jack Russell's Great White in December 2011 to avoid confusion with the still-touring official Great White band which had continued onward in 2009 with a different singer following Russell's departure.

 In 2012, Russell guest-starred on VH1 Classics "That Metal Show", where he revealed his side of the Great White story, and how he was feeling well and ready for more.